 - FY2019 visitor entrances into the Snell Library building: 2,090,081

 - Snell Library size: 200,000 square feet (approx.)

 Support for Open Access

-The staff of Snell Library at Northeastern University is committed to disseminating their research output as widely as possible.
+The staff of the Northeastern University Library is committed to disseminating their research output as widely as possible.
 In keeping with that commitment, the Library has adopted an Open Access policy.